 Signs & symptoms of a retroverted uterus

-Only some individuals with a retroverted uterus experience symptoms.
+Only some individuals with a tipped uterus or with uterine retroflexion experience symptoms.
 They may include:

-- Vaginal, pelvic, or lower back pain during intercourse,
+- Vaginal, pelvic, or lower back pain during sexual intercourse,

 - Painful periods, a.k.a. dysmenorrhea,